 We can freeze so many foods.
 I freeze sauces (pesto, gravy, feta sauce, etc.) in 1-oz servings.
 I have tallow frozen in 1-oz servings for making fried green tomatoes (mmmmm).
 I freeze cooked fish cakes, mashed sweet potatoes, avocado halves, almond flour pancakes, mashed potatoes, soups, stews, chili and many other dishes.

 The trick is to make the dish, and then serving-size it—in tiny containers (sauces), 2-cup Pyrex containers (soups, stews, chili) or dolloped onto a parchment paper (ie: fish cakes or mashed sweet potato)—and place on a cookie sheet and slide it into the freezer.
 Once frozen, you can store the individual servings in large re-usable bags or containers, in the freezer.

-This means that we food prep for a few hours on a weekend or weeknight–I’ll often do this while I’m in the kitchen already, cooking a meal or doing dishes.
-I multi-task to tee myself up for easy, breezy food during the week.
+This means that we chunk food prep into a few hours on a weekend or weeknight.
+I’ll often do this while I’m in the kitchen already, cooking a meal or doing dishes.
+I multi-task to tee myself up for easy healthy food during the week.
 And you can too!
 Give yourself the gift of meal planning, and more closer to your health goals.

 Create Vibrant Health: BodyMindSpirit®